mcollina/nodeconf-streams-workshop/README.md

 The stream should emit the next number in the fibonacci sequence every time it is read from.
 Make it so that it arrives at a limit (100 by default), and then reverses back to the start of the sequence;
 when it reaches zero, it should start again to the limit and never end until is destroyed.
-Make it so that the stream can be paused and resumed.
+Bonus task: Make it so that the stream can be paused and resumed.

 Implement this stream in both Node.js streams and Web Streams.

 ## Excersise 2

 Implement a push variation and a pull variation for both Node.js and web streams.
-For the push variation, the stream should produce a new number every 100ms.
+For the push variation, the stream should produce a new number every 10ms.

 ## Excersise 3

 Implement backpressure management, so that no more than 16 numbers are in the stream at any given time.
+Ideally, this would avoid buffering at all.

 ## Excersise 4

 Implement a transform stream that converts the numbers to byte arrays.
-The resulting readable should never buffer more than 16 numbers (whatever bytes there are).
+The resulting readable should never buffer more than 16 numbers (whatever bytes there are) but, again, ideally this would avoid buffering at all.

 ## Excersise 5